First Dates: Restaurant staff

 Since series 3 (2015) the restaurant's maître d'hôtel Fred Sirieix offers pieces to camera on the nature of love, romance and dating.
 When not filming for First Dates, he was the general manager at restaurant Galvin at Windows, although he left in December 2019 after 14 years.

 The waiting staff and barman do not work in the restaurant full-time, but are recruited for when the series is being filmed.
+Surrey-born Laura Nicole Tott left the show, in 2021, to train as a Paramedic, get married and gave birth to their son in 2023.
+She hasn't ruled out a return at some stage.
+Oxford-born CiCi Coleman is an actor who trained at New York Film Academy.
+The waiting staff are joined by Sam Conrad, Austin Ventour, Jamie McCleave, Aoife Smyth, Grant Urquhart, David Marc and Daniella Kalita.

-CiCi Coleman is an actor who trained at New York Film Academy, whilst barman Merlin Griffiths is a pub landlord who has previously worked as a global brand ambassador for Bombay Sapphire gin.
-Griffiths also works alongside co-bartender Fiona Beck who as well as working in the First Dates restaurant, has a career in advertising, and has also worked as a model in the past and has featured in fashion shows in Paris, Barcelona and New York.
-The waiting staff are joined by Grant Urquhart, David Marc and Daniella Kalita.
+London-born and Cheltenham-raised barman Merlin Griffiths was a pub landlord now owning a chain of pubs, who had previously worked as a global brand ambassador for Bombay Sapphire gin.
+Griffiths also works alongside co-bartender Fiona Beck who as well as working in the First Dates restaurant, has a career in advertising.
+She has also worked as a model in the past, featuring in fashion shows in Paris, Barcelona and New York.

+First Dates: The Podcast

+In June 2023, First Dates production company Twenty Twenty and Nordic podcast company Podimo announced a new spin-off podcast would be launched in the Summer.
+The show, which launched in July 2023, is hosted by CiCi Coleman and Frankie Bridge.